 Marching Band is a class (MUS 323R), and therefore requires enrollment during fall semester (September – December).
-Rehearsals are held each Tuesday, Thursday, and Friday from 4:00 to 6:00 pm, with the color guard members arriving at 3:00 to learn new routines prior to rehearsal with the band.
+Rehearsals are held each Tuesday, Thursday, and Friday from 4:00 to 6:00 pm, with the color guard members arriving at 3:00 on Tuesdays and Thursdays to learn new routines prior to rehearsal with the band.
 The drumline also holds an additional section rehearsal from 3:00 to 4:00 pm on Fridays.

 The full band rehearsal time is used to prepare for performances at all home games, a homecoming parade, a concert performance, and a performance at our high school Marching Band competition.
 There is also a pre-season band camp and often a trip to a bowl game.
 Even though we could often use more than the 6 hours per week rehearsal time, a high priority of our program is to not interfere with the academic demands of our students.
 Therefore we accomplish all group rehearsal within the time that is scheduled.

 There are annual band dues of $50.00 which help to cover the cost of incidental band expenses, such as dry cleaning.
 In addition to this amount, white gloves ($3.00; $4.50 for gloves with grips), navy blue wristbands ($3.00 for drummers; $12.00 for tenors) and white oxford shoes (for all instrumentalists, about $36.00) are required.
 They may be purchased at Band Camp if you don’t have them, and must be approved for use if you already have them.

 Bowl game expenses (including meals) are covered entirely by the bowl invitation.
 Any trips to away games cover transportation and lodging, leaving the students with only the minimal cost of meals.